 Exercise 3: Cluster the words

-Instruction: Divide the words into two groups: one group with pets and one group with daily care activities.
+Instruction: Divide the words into two categories: names of pets and verbs related to care or movement.

 Exercise 4: Translate and use in a sentence